DinoDevs/GladiatusCrazyAddon/PROGRESS.md

 - **Player**
 	- [x] Show the durability % of other players' items
 	- [x] Buff bar: added life refresh rate buff (underworld + pray)
+	- [x] Show additional player information under their description
 - **Packages**
 	- [x] New 🔗 icon indicating a soul-bound item
+	- [x] Added placeholders for pages to be loaded
 - **Forge**
 	- [x] Added button to show/hide player dolls at forge/smelt/workbench
+	- [x] Send guild message for needed materials now can be edited
+	- [ ] Item links to gladiatus-tools.com for more items information [under construction]

 ### BUG FIXES